hitokiri-mata/katacoda-courses/kubernetes-observability/efk/finish.md

 With these steps you have learned:

-- How to deploy ElasticSearch, Fluentd, and Kibana
+- How to deploy ElasticSearch, Fluent Bit, and Kibana
 - How to generate log events and query then in Kibana

 ------